When it comes to sleep, there’s a wealth of advice online about what you should or shouldn’t eat and drink at night.

 - If you don’t have such a good diet or eat certain high sugar/fat foods, then you might find that some changes to your diet could help a lot.

 - For some people, even though they may be eating a healthy diet, it’s important to ensure you’re getting the right amount of nutrients and vitamins.

-In this article I’ll give you some ideas about what might be good and bad food for sleep.
+In this article, I’ll give you some ideas about what might be good and bad food for sleep.
 Like a lot of sleep advice though, what works for one person won’t necessarily work for the next.
-So I’d suggest you use test the advice in the article yourself and come to your own conclusions.

 What does research tell us?

 Overall, they found that many aspects of your diet can indeed affect your sleep.
-If you’d like to know more about the findings of this and other studies, then you might be interested in our more detailed article about how a healthy diet can help you sleep.
+If you’d like to know more about the findings of this and other studies, see my article about how a healthy diet can help you sleep.